 Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status 49.5.14 Home Occupation 49.5.14.1 No more than 1 full time equivalent person from outside the household shall be employed in the home occupation activity.
 49.5.14.2 The maximum number of two-way vehicle trips shall be: a. heavy vehicles: none permitted; b. other vehicles: 10 per day.
 49.5.14.3 Maximum net floor area of 60m2.
 49.5.14.4 Activities and storage of materials shall be indoors.
-D 49.5.14A Residential Visitor Accommodation in Sub-Area H2 49.5.14A.1 The activity is on a lot greater than 2000m2 in Sub-Area H2 only; and 49.5.14A.2 The activity complies with the standards specified in 11.5.13 of the Large Lot Residential (A) Zone.
-NC 49.5.14B New residential units on sites greater than 2000m2 within the H2 Sub-Area shall be subject to the bulk and location controls specified in the Large Lot Residential (A) Zone provisions (11.5.1 - 11.5.14).
+D 49.5.14A Residential Visitor Accommodation in Sub-Area H2 49.5.14A.1 The activity is on a lot greater than 2000m2; and 49.5.14A.2 The activity complies with the standards specified in 11.5.13 of the Large Lot Residential (A) Zone.
+NC 49.5.14B New residential units on sites greater than $2000m^2$ within the H2 Sub-Area shall be subject to the bulk and location controls specified in the Large Lot Residential (A) Zone provisions (11.5.1 - 11.5.14).
 As required by Rules 11.5.1 - 11.5.4 49.5.14C The following rules from Table 2 - Standards for activities located in the Medium Density Residential Precinct will apply to Sub-Area H2 if the provisions in Rule 49.5.6.5 for 0m internal boundary setbacks are utilised.
-49.5.19 Landscaped permeable surface 49.5.21 Building coverage [45%] 49.5.23 Outlook space 49.5.24 Outdoor living space 49.5.28 Residential storage 49.5.30 Garages As per listed Rule 49.5.14D Landscape buffer The Landscape Buffer shown on the Structure Plan within Sub Area K1 and K3 shall be no less than 10 metres wide along its full length and include: • a diverse range of 70% indigenous species with a minimum plant spacing of 1.5m to enhance biodiversity values. • no less than 30% of planting which will reach a mature height of over 10 meters. • no less than 30% of planting which shall reach a mature height of over 4 meters. • the balance of the species can be shrubs and small trees which contribute to biodiversity and amenity values. • No buildings or structures.
+49.5.19 Landscaped permeable surface 49.5.21 Building coverage [45%] 49.5.23 Outlook space 49.5.24 Outdoor living space 49.5.28 Residential storage 49.5.30 Garages As per listed Rule 49.5.14D Landscape buffer The Landscape Buffer shown on the Structure Plan within Sub Area K1 and K3 shall be no less than 10 metres wide along its full length and include: a diverse range of 70% indigenous species with a minimum plant spacing of 1.5m to enhance biodiversity values. no less than 30% of planting which will reach a mature height of over 10 meters. no less than 30% of planting which shall reach a mature height of over 4 meters. the balance of the species can be shrubs and small trees which contribute to biodiversity and amenity values.
+No buildings or structures.
 RD Discretion is restricted to: a.
-Effects on, or 49.5.14D Resource consents for any building shall include a condition requiring that a Code Compliance Certificate under s95 of the Building Act 2004 shall not be applied for in respect of that building before the corresponding transport infrastructural works for the Sub-Area are completed.
-NG
+Effects on, or contribution to, biodiversity and amenity b.
+Screening benefits or effects to adjacent properties

-Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status 49.5.14E Fences on southern boundary of Sub Area H2 All fences on the southern boundary of Sub Area H2 shall not be a solid fence, or a wall, and greater than a height of 1.2m.
+Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status 49.5.14E Fences on southern boundary of Sub Area H2 RD All fences on the southern boundary of Sub Area H2 shall not be a solid fence, or a wall, and greater less than a height of 1.2m.
 Discretion is restricted to visual amenity and visual dominance effects of the fence on properties below the southern escarpment.